 How Did You Arrive At Your Current Position?

 Through a career focused on writing and editing.
-Strong belief in encouraging writers to reach their potential.
+Strong belief in encouraging women writers to reach their potential.
 Too many good writers are dismissed before they get a chance.

 What Is The Staff Structure At Your Magazine/press?

 Work is reviewed by a volunteer editorial staff.
 Our editors are all professionally trained and are writers, members of critique groups and various writing organizations.

 Be short and to the point.
 Tell the recipient only what they need to know.
 Nix verbosity.
 But we do not need a cover letter with your submission.

 Each piece is read for clarity of thought, fruition of story line, and character arc.
 GDL offers the opportunity to choose if they would like feedback on a declined piece of work.
 Work may be revised and resubmitted.

 What Do You Look For In A Submission?

 A well-written, clearly thought out story or story-style memoir, and poems that leave the reader pondering.
 Work that draws the reader in and writers who know how to make their work engaging.